Russia beat Egypt to close in on World Cup last 16

-Host nation Russia have one foot in the last 16 of the World Cup after a resounding 3-1 win over Egypt on Tuesday despite the return from injury of Mohamed Salah.
+Host nation Russia planted one foot in the last 16 of the World Cup after a resounding 3-1 win over Egypt on Tuesday despite the return from injury of Mohamed Salah.

-Host nation Russia have one foot in the last 16 of the World Cup after a resounding 3-1 win over Egypt on Tuesday despite the return from injury of Mohamed Salah.
+Host nation Russia planted one foot in the last 16 of the World Cup after a resounding 3-1 win over Egypt on Tuesday despite the return from injury of Mohamed Salah.

-After a tight first half in a rain-drenched Saint Petersburg, Egypt captain Ahmed Fathy scored an own goal before goals from Denis Cheryshev and Artem Dzyuba sealed a win that raises Russian hopes of defying pre-tournament expectations that they would struggle to qualify from their group.
+After a tight first half in a rain-drenched Saint Petersburg, Egypt captain Ahmed Fathi scored an own goal before strikes from Denis Cheryshev and Artem Dzyuba sealed a win that erased pre-tournament fears in Russia that the host nation would struggle to even get out of their group.

 Salah did score Egypt's first goal at a World Cup since 1990 with a penalty after he had been hauled down 17 minutes from time, but it was too late to regain the momentum for the disappointing Pharaohs.

-Russia will be guaranteed a place in the last 16 and Egypt eliminated unless Saudi Arabia beat Uruguay on Wednesday.
+Russia will be guaranteed a place in the last 16, and Egypt eliminated, if Saudi Arabia fail to beat Uruguay on Wednesday.

+Asked if this was the happiest day of his life, Russia coach Stanislav Cherchesov said: "I hope there are more to come."

+"We took a step into the next round and now we have to see how we have to prepare for what happens next.
+We have to do our homework," he added.

 Salah was making his first appearance since injuring his left shoulder when falling heavily after being dragged to the ground by Real Madrid captain Sergio Ramos in the Champions League final just over three weeks ago.